-4.4.4.1 As appropriate and legally accepted, Pprovide information on any medical and special treatments.
+4.4.4.1 Provide information on any medical and special treatments.
 For example, clinical testing and medical monitoring for delayed effects, specific procedures, details on emesis or lavage, antidotes, contraindications.
 Specific antidotes should be indicated where they are available.
 Describe the most important symptoms caused by exposure, whether acute or delayed.

-4.5 SECTION 5 - FIRE FIGHTING MEASURES
+4.5 SECTION 5 - FIRE-FIGHTING MEASURES

-Refer to requirements for fighting a fire caused by the substance or mixture, or arising in its vicinity.
 Describe the fire and explosive properties of the substance or mixture and provide advice on how to deal with incidents in this section.

-- Suitable (and unsuitable) extinguishing media. - Specific hazards arising from the chemical (e.g. nature of any unusual hazardous combustion products). - Special protective equipment and precautions for firefighters.
+- Suitable (and unsuitable) extinguishing media. - Specific hazards arising from the chemical (e.g. nature of any hazardous combustion products). - Special protective equipment and precautions for firefighters.